AmokSolderer/APC/DOC/RunGame.md

 3.1 Install the image file on an SD card and put it in your Raspberry Pi
 3.2 Install the Pi on your APC board
 4 Turn on your pinball machine
-4.1 The 'Booting Lisy' message should appear in your displays 4.2 After a while the yellow on board LED will be lit and the name of the selected game will appear in the displays as well as a countdown
+4.1 The 'Booting Lisy' message should appear in your displays
+4.2 After a while the yellow on board LED will be lit and the name of the selected game will appear in the displays as well as a countdown
 4.3 The green LED will be lit and the game should start

-Most Williams go into 'Factory Settings' mode when started for the first time.
-That means if the game doesn't start, use the Advance and Up/Down Buttons to navigate and quit the Williams Settings.
-Note that as you're now in the original Williams you can navigate them as usual with one exception:
+Most Williams games go into 'Factory Settings' mode when started for the first time.
+That means if the game doesn't start, use the Advance and Up/Down Buttons to navigate and quit the Williams settings.
+Note that as you're now in the original Williams settings you can navigate them as usual with one exception:
 You must not keep Advance pressed for more than 1 second with Up/Down in up posittion as this will trigger the APC settings.
 If you want to browse the Williams Settings quickly, just do it backwards with Up/Down in down position.

 ### PinMame sound

 When you're not using an old audio board but wanting the APC do the audio instead, then you need to have the necessary sound files.
 Check the table on the [PinMame Sound](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PinMame.md) page to see whether your game is already supported and the audio files are available.
-If your game is not yet supported or you want to change the sounds (or even rules) then read the [PinMame Sound howto](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PinMame_howto.md).
+If your game is not yet supported or you want to change the sounds (or even rules) then read the [PinMame howto](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/PinMame_howto.md).

 ## MPF